johanneskiel/ESP32_Tech_Stack_02/README.md

 ### Breadboard

-Solderless prototyping board with connected holes for temporarily connecting ESP32 pins to components (using jumperkables) .
+Solderless prototyping board with vertically connected holes for temporarily connecting ESP32 pins to components (using jumperkables) .

 ### Water Level Sensor